 About the Arizona Wind Symphony

-Now in its 20th season, the Arizona Wind Symphony (AWS) entertains Tempe and surrounding communities with an enjoyable variety of music in the beautiful Tempe Center for the Arts.
-Under the baton of William J. Richardson, the AWS is a 90-piece concert band comprised of musicians passionately committed to presenting music of the highest caliber.
+Now in its 23rd season, the Arizona Wind Symphony (AWS) entertains Tempe and surrounding communities with an enjoyable variety of music in the beautiful Tempe Center for the Arts.
+Founded by conductor William J. Richardson, the AWS grew to a 90-piece concert band prior to an activity pause due to COVID.
+It has now resumed regular rehearsals and concerts under the baton of Jon Gomez (see below).
+The ensemble is comprised of musicians passionately committed to presenting music of the highest caliber.
 AWS is comprised of music professionals, non-professionals and students.
 Joined together by a shared joy and commitment to the arts, AWS musicians are proud to share their time and talents for enriching the cultural landscape of our community.

-A registered 501c3 non-profit, the Arizona Wind Symphony is partially supported by funding from the City of Tempe, the Arizona Commission of the Arts, Friends of TCA, and donors like you!
+A registered 501(c)(3) non-profit, the Arizona Wind Symphony is partially supported by funding from the City of Tempe, the Arizona Commission of the Arts, and donors like you!

 Tempe Center for the Arts